 The Colonel followed his orders while clandestinely supporting the rebels, selling them arms from the al-Mashaab Air Force base.
 “My family was furious with me that I didn’t defect, but I couldn’t tell them the truth.”
 He sighed.
 When the time was right, he worked with FSA contacts to move his family to a new home while he vanished among the armed opposition.
 “My defection went smoothly, but others, many others, were not so lucky.”

 Boys stand on a Syrian Army tank next to a destroyed mosque in Azaz.

 When the Colonel found out that I was accompanying Hassan on one of his weekly smuggling trips, he insisted on joining us.
 He gave me the nickname “Ayoosh” and said that within 24 hours he’d have me on the front lines in a hijab, yelling “Allahu Akhbar!” after witnessing the regime’s brutality.

-The Colonel took us to Tariq al-Bab, a neighbourhood near the center of Aleppo, to meet his son Ahmad, who was the leader of a local militia.
+The Colonel took us to Tariq al-Bab, a neighborhood near the center of Aleppo, to meet his son Ahmad, who was the leader of a local militia.
 Ahmad was an excitable young man who immediately began to brag about his latest brush with death courtesy of pro-regime snipers.
 As he talked, the Colonel looked into the distance, concerned.
 That night, over a dinner of mezze and hummus, Ahmad’s men grilled the Colonel about his trip to Turkey, asking about family members in refugee camps and for the latest news from Istanbul.
-The conversation inevitably turned to the status of the coveted anti-aircraft missiles.
-“I wish the reports of foreign weapons were true,” the Colonel sighed.
-“We’re still using Russian-made weapons here.”
+The conversation inevitability turned to the status of the coveted antiaircraft missiles.
+“I wish the reports of foreign weapons were true,” the Colonel sighed, “We’re still using Russian-made weapons here.”